-CFDs reproduce the price movements of their underlying assets and allow you to speculated on their increase or decrease in price with a leverage effect.
+Contracts for difference reproduce the price movements of their underlying assets and allow you to speculate on an increase or decrease of the price while using leverage.

 - Diversifying a portfolio with little capital

-The leverage effect allows you to multiply your initial investment (including your gains or losses) and you can therefore trade a complete portfolio that includes stock, indexes and commodities without having to block large amounts of money.
+The use of leverage allows you to multiply your initial investment (including your gains or losses) and you can therefore trade a complete portfolio that includes stocks, indexes and commodities without having to block large sums of money.